samtron1412/docs/software/screen.md

 ```

 # Tips and Tricks
+## Nested Screen Sessions
+It is possible to get stuck in a nested screen session.
+A common scenario: you start an ssh session from within a screen session.
+Within the ssh session, you start screen.
+By default, the outer screen session that was launched first responds to `ctrl+a` commands.
+To send a command to the inner screen session, use `ctrl+a a`, followed by your command.
+- `ctrl+a a d`: detaches the inner screen session.
+- `ctrl+a a K`: kills the inner screen session.

 ## Pull a process into screen
 - [reptyr][3]
 - Get the PID of the process.
 Type this command inside a screen window: `$ reptyr <pid>`